nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Usage

-Given below is an example usage scenario and how the edit mechanism behaves at each step.
+Given below is an example usage scenario and how the Edit mechanism behaves at each step.

 Step 1.
 The user executes `edit 1 ans/answer` command to edit the answer field of the first flashcard.